depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 2 Optimality and Equilibrium
   **Motivation**: How do you reason about games?
 The best strategy in multi-agent scenario depends on the choices of others.
 Game theory deals with this problem by identifying subsets of outcomes called solution concepts, of which fundamental ones are the Nash Equilibrium, Pareto Optimality, and Correlated Equilibrium.
+In this section, we learn about these concepts and understand games in terms of what they imply and how easy or hard it is to discover represenative strategies.

   **Required Reading**:
   1. MAS Sections 3.3, 3.4.5, 3.4.7, 4.1, 4.2.4, 4.3, 4.6